meltano/meltano/docs/src/_tutorials/logging.md

 ## Logging

-Logging can be configured by providing a valid yaml formatted [python logging dict config file](https://docs.python.org/3/library/logging.config.html#configuration-dictionary-schema).
+Logging in meltano can be controlled via standard yaml formatted [python logging dict config file](https://docs.python.org/3/library/logging.config.html#configuration-dictionary-schema).

-By default meltano will look for a `logging.yaml` file in the project root.
-However, you can override this setting the [Environment variable](/guide/configuration#configuring-settings) `MELTANO_CLI_LOG_CONFIG` or using the `meltano` CLI option `--log-config`.
+By default, meltano will look for a `logging.yaml` file in the project root.
+However, you can override this by setting the [Environment variable](/guide/configuration#configuring-settings) `MELTANO_CLI_LOG_CONFIG` or using the `meltano` CLI option `--log-config`. e.g. `meltano --log-config=my-prod-logging.yaml ...`.

 The logging.yaml contains a few key sections that you should be aware of.